microbecode/zk-agecheck/README.md

 # ZK age check

 This project is for enabling functionality to check a user's age in a website, with Zero Knowledge technology.
-The project utilizes Mina ZK blockchain for generating ZK proofs and verifying them.
+The project utilizes o1js ZK library for generating ZK proofs and verifying them.

-This project is currently under heavy construction.
-A lot of the documented functionality is not there yet.

-The current version is a Proof of Concept, which utilizes a Mina circuit for verifying signed data.
-No KYC provider is added yet.
+This project is aimed to be used as a template, a proof of concept and educational material.
+It is not meant for production use.

+## Overview

+The project showcases how user's age verification can be performed for restricted websites.
+If a suitable KYC provider is used, this project's code can be utilized almost as-is for a real product.

+### Requirements for a KYC provider

+To utilize a real KYC provider with this project, the provider has to meet the following requirements:

+1. Have a simple UI that can be utilized through an _iframe_
+1. Return data in a specific format
+1. Sign the returned data using Schnorr signatures with specific elliptic curves

 ## Pieces of the puzzle